gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Roll out the predicate methods to other containers.
 - Need to deal with things like 'all versions of visual C++', 'all toolchains except visual C++', 'visual C++ 9 and later', 'gcc 3' etc.
 - Need to deal with things like 'all unix environments', 'all windows environments', etc.
+- Nice to have a way to select all binaries that have linker settings (ExecutableBinary + SharedLibraryBinary).

 ## Story: Allow easy creation of all variants, all possible variants and a single variant for each component